Trina0224/3chatbots/README.md

 3. ~Move inputs handling to processAndDisplayData() from sendData().~
 4. ~Fix human cannot keep silent issue.~
 5. In script.js (search 'BUG'). will fix this after I add the photo function to Gemini and Claude.
-6. The code is very dirty and complex.
-Will clean later. ~Right now, Gemini can read photo.
+6. ~Right now, Gemini can read photo.
 ChatGPT can read link or photo, but the photo size is not idea.
 A little small.
 Will try to solve it later.~
+7. how to remove the old picture?